-Build data-driven applications with Workers and PostgreSQL · Cloudflare Workers docs
+Build data-driven applications with Workers and PostgreSQL

 PostgREST provides a consistent REST API structure for use in your applications.
 Each table in your PostgreSQL database has a separate path as

 /:table_name.
-Query parameters are used to do lookups in your database—for instance, to find all users with an ID of
+Query parameters are used to do lookups in your database.
+For example, to find all users with an ID of

 GET request to